-Founded in 1888, the Lawn Tennis Association (LTA) is a privately owned organization headquartered in the UK.
-It employs approximately 990 people and serves as the governing body for tennis in Great Britain, the Channel Islands, and the Isle of Man.
-Its primary activity is the organization and oversight of spectator tennis events.
+Lawn Tennis Association, also known as LTA, is a privately owned organization headquartered in the UK.
+Founded in 1888, the organization employs approximately 990 individuals and is involved in spectator sports.
+It functions as a tier 1 media tech buyer, serving as the national governing body for tennis in Great Britain, the Channel Islands, and the Isle of Man.

 Revenue